SocietySociety

 (3-4) Industrial Hygiene

-Companies must identify, assess, and appropriately control the risk of workers being exposed to hazardous biological, chemical, or physical agents in the workplace.
+Companies must identify, assess, and appropriately control the risks of workers being exposed to hazardous biological, chemical, and physical agents in the workplace.

 Companies must identify and assess worker exposure to the hazards of physically demanding tasks and appropriately control such work so that it does not lead to occupational injury and illness.